gianmarcoalberti/TRANSIT/README.md

 ## Installation
-As shown below, the toolbox can be quite easily installed.
-It suffices o right-click on top of the ArcGIS’ toolbox tree, then select `add Toolbox` from the pop-up menu, and then navigate through your PC folders to select the `TRANSIT.tbx` file.
+The toolbox can be quite easily installed.
+It suffices to right-click on top of the ArcGIS’ toolbox tree, then select `add Toolbox` from the pop-up menu, and then navigate through your PC folders to select the `TRANSIT.tbx` file.